-- 225. I can't remember who a man called Mr was.
-That happened towards the end of my time there.
+- 225. I can't remember who was replaced by a man called Mr GNG That happened towards the end of my time there.
 It was around about the time of the modernisation.
-I remember us thinking that Mr was involved with the orchestration of the modernisation at the time but I don't know whether that is right.
-I didn't have much time with Mr was quite violent but he never did anything to me. - 226.
+I remember us thinking that Mr GNG was involved with the orchestration of the modernisation at the time but I don't know whether that is right.
+I didn't have much time with Mr GNG I heard stories that he was quite violent but he never did anything to me. - 226.
 There was a man called Mr Davis.
 I think that he had been a cyclist in a former life.
 Mr Green was the head gardener.
 He was a crabbit old git who used wander around the gardens and the potting sheds supervising the boys when they were gardening.
 There was a janitor.
 I don't remember his name.
 He also worked as a night-watchman.
 I don't know whether that was an official role or not.
 He was quite elderly.
 He looked as if he was in his seventies.
 There were chefs there.
 I don't remember their names.